polyipseity/information/special/academia/HKUST/COMP 2012/outline.md

 # HKUST COMP 2012 outline

-The items below are ordered in teaching order.
+The content is in teaching order.

 ## week 1 lecture